FOSSClass/AbantOS-Elive/EliveUsersGuide.md

     a.
 To kill an existing process use the "kill PID" command

     b.
 To view processes in a tree like format use "pstree | more"

+    7. Creating, Viewing and Editing files

+    a.
+To use vi, use this command "vi fileName"

+    b.
+To go into insert mode hit "i" or "a"

+ ### Installing and Updating software packages

+    a.
+If you want to see what packages you have installed use this "dpkg -l"

+    b.
+To remove a package you don't need use "apt-get remove package_name"

+ ### Network Storage and Management

+    a.
+To mount an NFS show drive use "mount /dev/sdx /mnt/mount_point_name"

+    b.
+To unmount an NFS drive use "umount /dev/sdx /mnt/mount_point_name"

+### Service Configuration

+     a.
+To see the status of a running service use this "service service_name status"

+     b.
+To restart a running service use this "service service_name restart"

+### Here is a simple shell script that will print something on the screen.

+     vi fileName

+     #!/bin/bash

+     echo "Hello Linux Class!"

+     exit file and run with " ./fileName"

 ## User Management